THE WORLD OF THE HAN WARS

 WORLD BUILDING - THE HAN WARS

-There are no faster-than-light drives or protective force shields in the world of The Han Wars; rather, ships are armored for protection, and propelled by magnetoplasma engines driven by Helium-3/Deuterium-fed fusion reactors, both technologies that are certainly plausible.
+There are no faster-than-light drives or protective force shields in the world of The Han Wars (well, not in the first few books anyway)--ships are armored for protection, and propelled by magnetoplasma engines driven by Helium-3/Deuterium-fed fusion reactors, both technologies that are certainly plausible.
 Weapons are kinetic in nature (guns and guided missiles), along with shorter-range laser systems.
 Sensors include powerful optics and radar/LIDAR.
 Communications are conducted via laser and old-fashioned RF.
 Advanced AI systems control some automated shipboard functions.
 Robotic drones and nano-technology are common and used for a variety of purposes.
 Again, all this tech is plausible.
 To enable traveling over long distances, I’ve devised what are called “slip points,” naturally occurring points in normal space, discovered and mapped over time, that allow ships to quickly traverse distances measured in light years.
 Apart from minor things, such as artificial gravity (“artigrav”) plates and inertial dampeners, the idea of a slip point is the biggest suspension of disbelief a reader may have to make.

 So where the heck are we?
 When I talk about the different fleet AORs (Areas of Responsibility), and how far away the Han are via the slip points, this should give you an idea.